Analysis of climate anomalies in Croatia in 2016

 The cold spell at the end of April 2016

 An inflow of cold air over Central and Western Europe caused a sudden drop in air temperatures during the third dekad of April 2016.
 The polar air reached central Europe and the Alps on 24 April, causing minimum daily air temperatures to drop below 0°C in many parts of Germany and north-eastern France.
 On 25 April, the cold air mass with negative temperatures arrived in Austria and affected major parts of the Czech Republic, Poland, and the Baltic countries.
 The following day (26 April) was characterised by negative temperatures in Austria, Poland, Slovakia, the western half of Hungary, Slovenia, Croatia and locally in the central Balkan regions (JRC, 2016).
 The cold-core low with the relatively cold air in the 850 hPa isobaric surface, which encompassed most of northern, western and central Europe, is shown in Figure 5.
-Figure 6, which shows the isohypses and isotherms in the isobaric surface AT 500 hPa on 26 April 2016 at 06 UTC, reveals the break of very cold polar air across Western Europe in the north-western altitude flow to Croatia.
+Figure 6, which shows the isohypses and isotherms in the isobaric surface AT 500 hPa on 26 April 2016 at 06 UTC, reveals the break of very cold polar air across Western Europe in the north-western upper-air stream flow toward territory of Croatia.
 Most continental meteorological stations in Croatia registered a very cold day on 26 April, with a minimum daily air temperature below 0°C (Tmin < 0°C) (Figures 6 and 7).
 Many meteorological stations in Croatia registered frost on that day.
 Frost affected north-western, central and part of eastern Croatia, as well as the hinterland of the east coast of the central Adriatic, causing serious damage in orchards and vineyards (Figure 9).
 Frost damage in fruit farming across Croatia was estimated to more than 105 million Euros.
 Several counties declared a state of natural disaster.

 |Figure 5 Isohypse and isotherm distribution in 850hPa isobaric surface in wider European territory on 26 April 2016 at 06UTC.|